Lots of little hotel complaints can add up for many travelers. Don’t let them.

 Could they at least stop using a key card to knock on the door?

 Other hotel annoyances

-Other hotel annoyances include the alarm clocks, which I’ve written about in a previous column.
+Other hotel annoyances include the alarm clocks.
 They rank as Hilary Stockton’s top hotel gripe.

 “Those hotel alarm clocks still set for an ungodly hour are so annoying,” says Stockton, a frequent hotel guest who is also chief executive of a luxury travel company.
 She always double-checks the alarm before going to bed to make sure it’s switched off.
 If she can’t figure out how to turn off the alarm — a valid concern, given how complicated the devices can be — she asks housekeeping to remove the noisy timepiece.